cyberrumor/jackin/README.md

 - bind to unix socket, external program like nginx responsible for binding socket to port.
 - socket expects REST API.
 - cli utility automates REST API calls.
-- Simple userless permissions.
-Launch flag determines whether db is rw or r only.
-For remote access, security is handled by external program like nginx.

 # Goals for functionality
 - synchronous.